-Falling short of the mark on maternal health in PakistanJanuary 31st, 2014 by Andrea Lauder in Health /
+Falling short of the mark on maternal health in PakistanJanuary 31, 2014 by Andrea Lauder in Medicine & Health / Health

 The clock is ticking on the United Nations' Millennium Development Goals as the 2015 deadline approaches.
 For University of Alberta researcher Zubia Mumtaz, that raises a lot of questions about her area of research—maternal health—and how it will be addressed.

 There are eight Millennium Development Goals, which include reducing poverty and the incidence of HIV/AIDS, and ensuring universal primary education.
 According to Mumtaz, assistant professor in the U of A's School of Public Health, the focus is beginning to shift to what will become of the goals after 2015.

 "What has emerged from the data on these goals is that some countries have been successful at reducing maternal mortality, but the countries with the highest burden have been the least successful," says Mumtaz.

 In her latest research, published recently in The Lancet, Mumtaz focused on Punjab, Pakistan, and the status of maternal health directly related to the fifth development goal, which calls for improving maternal health and reducing by three-quarters the maternal mortality rate between 1990 and 2015.
 Mumtaz notes that maternal mortality rates have improved for the upper and middle classes in Pakistan, but have barely moved in the lowest classes of society.

 "If you don't address the poorer populations, the MDGs cannot be met," says Mumtaz.
 She has found through her research that there is not a lack of knowledge among poor women regarding services for maternal health.
 "The extremely poor in Pakistan are being excluded from health services completely or, when they access services, they're treated badly because they're not valued by society as a whole."